jinyang10/Search-Engine/README.md

 MyWebGraph: directed graph structure to build graph of internet during crawling phase
 SearchEngine: performs the crawling and indexing, ranking and searching

-XML database serves as proxy for web pages
 Use MyTester to test the different xml files (which serve as proxy for web pages), using the search engine to search a word